Polyamory: Polyamory-related observances

 Metamour Day is celebrated every year on February 28.
 It celebrates the relationships people have with their metamours (partners' other significant others, often referred to as metamours or OSOs.)

 Polyamory Pride Day is celebrated every year on a day in Pride Month.

 Polyamory groups sometimes participate in pride parades.

 International Solo Polyamory Day is celebrated every year on September 24.
-Solo polyamory is a type of polyamory in which an individual has or is comfortable with having multiple intimate (romantic or sexual) relationships without wanting to cohabit or "nest" with any one partner, eschewing the "relationship escalator" which holds that relationships must follow a progression, or "escalator" from dating, to being exclusive, to becoming engaged, getting married and having children.

 Polyamory Day is celebrated every year on November 23; that day was chosen because on November 23, 2011, the Supreme Court of British Columbia ruled that the anti-polygamy law of Canada does not affect unformalized polyamorous households.

 Polyamory rights organizations

 The Canadian Polyamory Advocacy Association (CPAA) was founded in 2009.
 It "advocates on behalf of Canadians who practice polyamory.
 It [also] promotes legal, social, government, and institutional acceptance and support of polyamory, and advances the interests of the Canadian polyamorous community generally."

+Loving More was an American non-profit organization formed to support and advocate on behalf of polyamorous people.
+Founded in 1985, Loving More claimed to be the oldest and longest-running polyamory organization; Loving More became inactive in March 2024.

-The Organization for Polyamory and Ethical Non-monogamy (OPEN) was founded in the United States in 2022 as “a nonprofit organization dedicated to normalizing and empowering non-monogamous individuals and communities.”
+The Organization for Polyamory and Ethical Non-monogamy (OPEN) was founded in the United States in 2022 as "a nonprofit organization dedicated to normalizing and empowering non-monogamous individuals and communities."

 The Polyamory Action Lobby (PAL) was founded in 2013 in Australia to fight cultural misconceptions about polyamorous people and to fight for their legal rights.

 The Polyamory Legal Advocacy Coalition (PLAC), based in the United States, "seeks to advance the civil and human rights of polyamorous individuals, communities, and families through legislative advocacy, public policy, and public education."

+The UK Polyamory Association (UKPA) was founded by Giulia Smith.
+Its mission statement is, “The UK Polyamory Association exists to support the needs of polyamorous people and communities across the UK.
+We aim to increase public awareness and acceptance of polyamory, and challenge stigma through advocacy, positive representation, and education.”

 Unitarian Universalists for Polyamory Awareness (UUPA) was founded in 2001.
 It "has as its mission to serve the Unitarian Universalist Association and the community of polyamorous people within and outside the UUA by providing support, promoting education, and encouraging spiritual wholeness regarding polyamory."